alemart/encantar-js/docs/addons/index.md

 # Add-Ons

 Add-Ons provide an enriched experience with additional features that enhance the core of encantar.js.
-They're offered to supporters in the Plus!
-Bundle.
 Become a supporter and get exclusive access to these features! &#x1F60D;

 <div style="text-align:center">
-  <a href="https://ko-fi.com/s/697a184728" target="_blank" rel="external" class="md-button md-button--primary" id="addon-want-plus-bundle" data-goatcounter-click>I want the Plus!
-Bundle</a>
+  <a href="https://ko-fi.com/s/697a184728" target="_blank" rel="external" class="md-button md-button--primary" id="addon-want-plus-bundle" data-goatcounter-click>I want the Add-Ons!</a>
 </div>

 <style>